Hu Jintao: Scientific Outlook on Development

 Some observers attribute the political origins of low-carbon development strategy to Hu's Scientific Outlook on Development, although some industrial support in this area had already begun before Hu's formulation of the Scientific Outlook on Development.

 Western criticism of Hu, particularly regarding human rights, exposes his hypersensitivity to social stability but does not lay as much emphasis on his fresh commitment to address China's multi-faceted social problems.
 Hu's pragmatic, non-ideological agenda had two core values—maintaining social stability to further economic development and sustaining Chinese culture to enrich national sovereignty.
 In domestic policy, he seems to want more openness to the public on governmental functions and meetings.
 Recently, China's news agency published many Politburo Standing Committee meeting details.
 He also cancelled many events that are traditionally practiced, such as the lavish send-off and welcoming-back ceremonies of Chinese leaders when visiting foreign lands.
 Furthermore, the Chinese leadership under Hu also focused on such problems as the gap between rich and poor and uneven development between the interior and coastal regions.
 Both party and state seem to have moved away from a definition of development that focuses solely on GDP growth and toward a definition which includes social equality and environment effects.

 In June 2007, Hu gave an important speech at the Central Party School that was indicative of his position of power and his guiding philosophies.
 In the speech Hu used a very populist tone to appeal to ordinary Chinese, making serious note of the recent challenges China was facing, especially with regards to income disparity.
 In addition, Hu noted the need for "increased democracy" in the country.

+Hu sought to reduce urban-rural inequalities through the campaign to build a "New Socialist Countryside".